ctrautma/RHEL_NIC_QUALIFICATION/README.md

     sudo ansible-playbook pvp_ovsdpdk.yml

 Please note the last step will display the VM IP address in a long message that you will need to read through to find the IP.
-This is to be cleaned up and will be fixed later.
 The VM IP is needed to run the test script below.

 For manual instructions please refer to  [_ovs\_perf_ script documentation](https://github.com/chaudron/ovs_perf/tree/RHEL8#setup-the-device-under-test-dut-open-vswitch) on how to configure the DUT for OVS.
 Follow the above-linked chapter and stop at the [Running the PVP script](https://github.com/chaudron/ovs_perf/tree/RHEL8#running-the-pvp-script) chapter, and continue below.